 In this report, the DNR describes the gaps in jurisdiction affecting their ability to carry out their duty to protect Wisconsin's rich environment and wildlife.
 The DNR describes the needed legislation to give them the authority to properly regulate industrial wind projects.
 "Voluntary Guidelines" given to developers with large financial interest in wind development are simply inadequate when it comes to protecting birds, bats, and our environment in general.
 A case in point was the Shirley Wind project in Glenmore, Wisconsin built in 2010.
 This generation facility included eight of the largest wind turbines ever built in Wisconsin (approximately 500 feet tall).
 This development being on the Niagara Escarpment, a natural migratory flyway, known for its healthy bat population, and rich natural resources that should be protected.
-Residents in Brown County called for the DNR is authority was limited to "requesting" that the developer perform such a study.
+Residents in Brown County called for the DNR to perform an environmental impact assessment before this project was to be built, but were simply told that the DNR's authority was limited to "requesting" that the developer perform such a study.
 Without the DNR having the authority to require an independent study, we will never know the environmental cost of this project or others that came before it.
 There needs to be regulation and/or legislation to fill these gaps in authority.

-What is lacking in Act 40, the PSC128 rule set, and the DNR's report is protection for the domestic animals that are an integral part of the \$38.8 billion agricultural economy of Wisconsin (source: University of Wisconsin Extension- 2009 study).
+What is lacking in Act 40, the PSC128 rule set, and the DNR's report is protection for the domestic animals that are an integral part of the \$38.8 billion agricultural economy of Wisconsin (source: University of Wisconsin Extension-2009 study).
 Both Participating and Non Participating Farmers have suffered from the adverse effects of wind development in Wisconsin.
 The backbone of our State's economy must be protected.